-"How might counselling help me as an individual, a partner or a parent?"
+"How might counselling help me or my relationships?"

-Counselling creates a space where you can unpack what is troubling you with the counsellor, make sense of it, perhaps consider new ways of viewing your situation and considering other options for how you might handle what is happening.
-This is both a space to just hear yourself and a place to make plans, learn skills, connect with other resources that might be helpful.
+"What is counselling?"
+Counselling is a space where you can unpack what is troubling you with the counsellor, make sense of it, and consider new ways of viewing or dealing with your situation.
+This is both a place to be heard and to hear yourself and a place to make plans, learn skills, connect with other resources that might be helpful.